 LFD also sends successful login alerts for:

 - When someone accessed the server using the SU command—the substitute user command helps a user execute commands with the privileges of another user account.

 - If a user logins via the CSF user interface.

 LFD watches the running processes to detect if they are using too many resources, and you can configure what counts as too many for some of the resources.

 Here’s the meaning of some of the placeholders:

 - PID shows the Process ID

-- Time signals when LDF detected the process as using too many resources
+- Time signals when LFD detected the process as using too many resources

 - Resources point the resource the process seems to be exceeding